AbdallahSabry7/CodeGaurd/README.md

 - **stdio** — programs that read stdin / print: compare stdout + exception kind on identical input.
 - **api** — libraries: an LLM-written driver reads JSON args from stdin and calls the **public** functions; public names stay stable while internals churn freely.

 If the original can't be run or no cases can be generated, the result is **unverified** — flagged for visibility but **never blocking** and never counted as a pass.
 Only a genuine `changed` verdict sends the code back to the Refactor agent.
-Equivalence answers only *"same behavior?"*; *"better?"* stays with the Comparator/quality loop.
+Equivalence answers only *"same behavior?"*; *"better?"* is decided by the deterministic convergence loop below.

+## Quality Convergence (deterministic)

+Instead of asking an LLM *"is this better?"*, CodeGuard scores quality deterministically.
+After each refactor pass the Analyzer and Architect re-evaluate the code; the **Convergence Node** then turns the latest Architect report into a single weighted score (severity- and complexity-weighted — lower is better, `0` = clean) and appends it to a history.
+The `ConvergenceController` then decides:

+- **continue** → send the code back to the Refactor agent for another pass, or
+- **finalize** → stop and hand off to the Executor, when the score reaches `0`, the per-pass gain drops below `min_gain` (default 0.05), or the loop hits `max_improvement_loops` (default 3).

+This replaces the old LLM Comparator with a reproducible, explainable stop condition.

 ## Models